 Other Hosting Solutions You Might Want to Consider

-Maybe after going through the cons of managed WordPress hosting solution, you realized it wasn’t meant for you in the first place.
+Maybe after going through the cons of this type of hosting solution, you realized it wasn’t meant for you in the first place.
 If that’s the case – or for whatever other reason – here are a few alternatives.

 As the name implies, shared hosting is designed in such a way that webmasters are made to share a web server.
 That is to say, your website along with many others are stored on one server.

 The upside to this type of hosting solution is the reduced cost.
-Because you are sharing a server with others, the cost of running and maintaining the server is spread evenly.
+That’s because you are sharing a server with others, the cost of running and maintaining the server is spread evenly.